Sov-trotter/Sov-trotter.github.io/blog_pages/javis_layers-1.md

 .

-I was almost about to give up when one of my amazing mentors ~~~<a href="https://github.com/TheCedarPrince">Jacob Zelko</a>~~~ stepped in with his genius and suggested an altogether new approach!
+I was almost about to give up when one of my amazing mentors ~~~<a href="https://github.com/TheCedarPrince">Jacob Zelko</a>~~~ stepped in with his genius and suggested an altogether new way of looking at layers!

 ~~~<img src=https://media1.tenor.com/images/57952baad34378449b065261352889e3/tenor.gif?itemid=20676729>~~~

-Cont....
+Continued.....